 One year, two credits.
 A Project Lead the Way course.
-Offered in 2023-24 and 2025-26 school year Required to have took Engineering Essentials.
+Offered in 2023-24 and 2025-26 school year Prerequisite: Engineering Essentials or permission from instructor.
 Required enrollment in or completion of Geometry.
 This is a weighted course with a dual credit option.
 This course teaches problem solving skills using a design process.
 Models of product solutions are created using different prototyping methods (wood, metal, 3D printing, etc.), and communicated using solid modeling computer design software (CAD).
 Enrollment in or completion of Geometry recommended.
 (21006A001) (TEC018) (TEC019)